sparkflows/sparkflows-docs/docs/rest-api/rest-api-curl/index.rst

-REST API Examples Using curl
+REST API Examples using Curl
 ==========

 This topic contains a range of examples that demonstrates how to use the Fire Insights APIs using curl.